View all 2016 ophthalmology-specific measures in the Physician Quality Reporting System. Download the 2016 PQRS Changes (PDF) document.

 QCDR Measures Reporting

-For 2016, CMS approved the following PQRS measures for manual reporting only through the IRIS Registry as a qualified clinical data registry.
+For 2016, the Academy proposes the following measures for manual reporting only through the IRIS Registry as a qualified clinical data registry.
 Physicians who cannot identify nine individual PQRS measures for 2016 can make up the difference by reporting additional measures from the list below.
 Learn more about PQRS reporting options.

 - You do not need an electronic health record system.

 - When registering with the IRIS Registry, choose the option for non-EHR reporting and choose individual measure reporting.

 - Identify nine measures across three quality domains for at least 50 percent of total qualifying patients seen between Jan.
 1 and Dec.
 31, 2016.

 - You must choose additional measures from the individual measures reporting option as part of your nine measures to satisfy the requirement for reporting across three quality domains.
 You must report each measure for at least 50 percent of all patients you see this calendar year for whom the measure applies -- not just patients with Medicare Part B, Medicare as a Secondary or Railroad Medicare insurance, .

 - All the 20 qualified clinical data registry (“QCDR”) measures fall into the Effective Clinical Care domain.
 Physicians need to ensure their measure selection meets the quality domain requirement.
 All the new QCDR measures are outcome measures, with the exception of AAO-9.
 As such, they count toward the two outcome measure requirement for QCDR reporting.

 - Rather than reporting PQRS category II codes, physicians will report either: performance met, performance exclusion, or performance not met into the IRIS Registry Web portal.